prof-tejera/homework-2-luannebe/README.md

 This assignment is intented to help you set up your development environment for React.
 You will create a simple React App and deploy using one of the methods covered in lecture.

+## My Solution
+- URL to live application: https://luannebe.github.io/sample-react
+- How did you deploy it? _Github Pages according Nico's instructions in Lecture #2_
+- What code editor are you using? _Sublime Text_

 ## Step 1
 - Install `npx` following the instructions here: https://www.npmjs.com/package/npx
 - run `npx create-react-app my-first-app` to create the React application